 You're out drinking with your coworkers on a Friday after work.
 You've stayed for a while, but you need to go home because your wife is expecting you.
-Your friends want you to stay, but you refuse by saying:
+Your friends want you to stay, but you refuse by saying this.

 My wife'll kill me if I don't get home soon.

 Want Video and Sound?
 Follow us on YouTube

 When you say that someone will "kill you" if you don't do something, it's not meant to be serious.
 It's an exaggeration.
 It means that the person will be very angry with you and will yell at you:

 B: No way.
 My parents would kill me!

 Use this phrase in informal situations, like when you're talking with friends.

 When you want to describe the action of travelling home, you say "go home":